IQSS/Zelig4-Documentation/rbuild-review.md

  * In the current implementation, this is done a bit circuitously
 6. Fin.

-Here's a script I wrote that partially implements these ideas. http://github.com/zeligdev/build_zelig/blob/master/pkg-build
+Here's a script I wrote that partially implements these ideas.
+This has no support for working with scholars: http://github.com/zeligdev/build_zelig/blob/master/pkg-build

 ## R-build Future Features